sailshq/sails-hook-organics/README.md

 <!--

-Note:  Currently, the inclusion of "fs" is experimental, and deliberately not documented here.
+Note:  Currently, the inclusion of "fs" is experimental, and deliberately not documented here yet.
 This is because, in most cases, you shouldn't be doing stuff to the local filesystem in your production web server code.
 That said, there are plenty of valid use cases for this in builds, unrelated packages and tools, etc- it just isn't worth it to include the methods in these docs